Florian-Cenko/KU-Detection-And-Risk-Back-End/README.md

 ## Fork-based Version with Code Enhancements

-This repository is a fork of the original **KU-Detection-And-Risk-Back-End** developed by the research team of Prof. [Όνομα Καθηγητή], extended during my undergraduate thesis.
+This repository is a fork of the original **KU-Detection-And-Risk-Back-End** developed by the research team of Prof.Apostolos Ampatzoglou extended during my undergraduate thesis.

 While the setup and deployment instructions remain the same, this version includes **code-level improvements**, particularly in the logic responsible for **selecting commits for analysis**.
 These changes aim to improve performance, accuracy, or flexibility when analyzing code history.